smarthomeNG/plugins/knx/README.md

 #   busmonitor = False
 #   readonly = False
 </pre>
 This plugins is looking by default for the eibd on 127.0.0.1 port 6720.
 You could change this in your plugin.conf.

-If you specify a `send_time` intervall and a `time_ga` and/or `date_ga` the plugin sends the time/date every cycle seconds on the bus.
+### Attributes
+  * `host` : eibd or knxd hostname (default: 127.0.0.1)
+  * `port` : eibd or knxd port (default: 6720)
+  * `send_time` : interval to send time and date to the knx bus
+  * `time_ga` : groupadress to send a timestamp to the knx bus
+  * `date_ga` : groupadress to send a date to the knx bus

-`busmonitor=' : Values: (True, False, 'logger') When you set `busmonitor` to True, every KNX packet will be logged to the default plugin logger.
+  * `busmonitor` : Values: (True, False, 'logger').
+If you set `busmonitor` to True, every KNX packet will be logged to the default plugin logger.
-                Set parameter to `busmonitor = 'logger'` to log all knx messages to a separate logger 'knx_busmonitor' In `logging.yaml` you can configure a formatter, handler and a logger to write all bus messages to a separate file.
+      Set parameter to `busmonitor = 'logger'` to log all knx messages to a separate logger 'knx_busmonitor'.
+      In `logging.yaml` you can configure a formatter, handler and a logger to write all bus messages to a separate file.
                      <pre>
                      formatters:
                          busmonitor: